Exploring BLE 5.1 and Ultra-Wideband (UWB) Technologies for Real-Time Location Systems

 Car Finder

-Tracking
+Tracking for Operators

 Are theme parks really fun?

-I have never been a fan of theme parks and cannot think of anything worse than spending thirty minutes in a hot summer day waiting for the thrill of 67-second ride.
+I have never been a fan of theme parks and cannot think of anything worse than spending thirty minutes in a hot summer day waiting for the thrill of 67-second amusement park ride.
 Can you?

 Last summer, I went to Dubai for a 5-day business trip.
 On my last day and under repeated concierge recommendations, I thought: come on, let’s give it a try.
 I succumbed to visiting one of the local theme parks and here it was déjà vu all over again with literally 100s of people ahead of me on many of the rides I wanted to try.
 With only eight hours left before my flight, I had this sense of urgency to ride what I could.

 I thought to myself: won’t it be nice if I could figure out which rides had the least wait times or even better booked a time-slot during which I can show up and be shown to the VIP line?
 I wish if an insider accompanied me to show what the craze is all about.
-Thus far, I totally understand why others desperately leave the park or don’t even visit.
+Thus far, I totally understand why others desperately leave the amusement park or don’t even visit.

 Long Queue at Hogwarts Express (Source)

-Main Screen of PenguinIN’s Mobile App
+Main Screen of Penguin’s Mobile App

-Wake Up Moment
+Mobile Theme Park Solutions: The Wake Up Moment

-Not only does PenguinIN provide visitors with better guidance but it also provides operators the ability to more evenly spread people throughout the theme park.
-PenguinIN shares expected wait times and live videos of the rides along with status updates on delays or canceled shows or rides.
-This helps set expectations and reduce frustration.
+Not only does Penguin provide visitors with better navigation guidance but it also provides operators the ability to more evenly spread people throughout the theme park.
+Penguin shares expected wait times and live videos of the rides along with status updates on delays or canceled shows or rides.
+This helps set visitor expectations and reduce guest frustration.

 Indoor Positioning – Smart Building Technology